ita9naiwa/ita9naiwa.github.io/_posts/2022/2022-11-03-faster-contextual-bandit.md

 mathjax: true
 ---

-Linear contextual bandit is a necessary tool in modern machine learning especially in Recommender Systems.
+Linear contextual bandit is a necessary tool in modern machine learning, especially in Recommender Systems.
 One of the difficulties of deploying it comes from that it involves an inverse operation.
 In this post, I will explain how to make it faster without removing inverse operation.

 ## Cholskey Decomposition
-it decomposes positive-definite matrix into the product of a lower triangular matrix and its transpose.
-And, Covariance Matrix in MVN is also positive-definite Thus, $\Sigma = LL^T$ where $L$ is a lower trinalguar matrix.
+It decomposes a positive-definite matrix into the product of a lower triangular matrix and its transpose.
+And, Covariance Matrix of Multivariate Gaussian Distribution is also positive-definite.
+Thus, covariance matrix $\Sigma$ in the Gaussian Distribution can be decomposed by $\Sigma = LL^T$ where $L$ is a lower trinalguar matrix.

-Let's suppose we defined following variables
+Let's suppose we defined following variables for training and inference in the Linear UCB and Linear Thompson Sampling.

 ```python
 def get_ingredients(dim=2):
     user_feat = np.random.normal(size=dim)